jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

         {
             $result = $this->stream->read($length);

-            // Invoke the callback when EOF is hit. if ($this->eof()) {
+            // Invoke the callback when EOF is hit if ($this->eof()) {
                 call_user_func($this->callback);
             }